-- Project title and names, titles, affiliations, and contact information (email and phone) of co-PIs. - o Budget overview Total cost of requested funding by partner. - Project Abstract - Project introduction/justification - Project objectives - Provide a list of clearly defined objectives.
-For each objective, provide a concise statement explaining how it is aligned with the goals and priorities of this funding opportunity. - Project details - Provide an explanation of the methods you will use to address your project objectives.
-Explicitly explain how this project leverages the expertise of both researchers and stakeholders. - Anticipated outcomes and deliverables - Project timeline - Please provide a timeline for accomplishing the proposed work, which covers the entire duration of the project.
-Include approximate dates for key milestones related to the proposed work, including the accomplishment of anticipated outcomes and release of deliverables. - Applicants submitting proposals that involve the use of human test subjects should state so clearly in their application.
+- Provide a timeline chart or bulleted list illustrating internship program activities and milestones - 6.
+Anticipated outcomes and deliverables including: - Provide a clear description of project outcomes and deliverables of the internship program - Describe how the program will contribute to workforce development in support of the U.S. aquaculture industry (i.e. how will this program strengthen the aquaculture workforce, and how will this program improve the marketable skills of participating interns) - The internship program should include feedback from interns and participating partners regarding internships, specifically documentation of the successes as well as challenges of internships, from both the intern as well as the partner's perspective - 7.
+Outreach and education plan - Describe how results from the internship program will be disseminated/transferred to the aquaculture community and the general public, including underserved groups and communities - Describe how Sea Grant extension personnel will be involved in the outreach and education plan - 8.
+Institutional Review Board (IRB) if applicable - Applicants submitting proposals that involve the use of human test subjects should state so clearly in their application.
 These proposed research activities require approval of the applicant's Institutional Review Board (IRB) before such research can proceed.
-Applicants are responsible for obtaining IRB approval from their institution and providing that documentation to NOAA once the approval is obtained and prior to any NOAA-funded human subject testing.
-Proposals intending to use human test subjects should specify clearly in the timeline approximately when IRB approval will be obtained and when the testing is expected to occur. - Diversity statement - NSGO recognizes it has a particular and unique opportunity to support NOAA's commitment to diversity and inclusion by taking an intentional step that encourages applicants to consider diversity and inclusion as part of their scientific projects.
+Applicants are responsible for obtaining IRB approval from their institution or appropriate entity and providing that documentation to NOAA once the approval is obtained and prior to any NOAA-funded human subject testing.
+Proposals intending to use human test subjects should specify clearly in the timeline approximately when IRB approval will be obtained and when the testing is expected to occur. - 9.
+Diversity statement - NSGO recognizes it has a particular and unique opportunity to support NOAA's commitment to diversity and inclusion by taking an intentional step that encourages applicants to consider diversity and inclusion as part of their scientific projects.
 This action has the potential to make an impact on not only the diversity and inclusion in science at NOAA, but also in the equity of services provided by NOAA.
-In this section, describe how the proposed activity incorporates the input of underrepresented groups (e.g., race/ethnicity, gender identities, sexual orientation, disability, geography, etc.) and how these groups benefit from its outcomes.
-Applicants are encouraged to review the resources and best practices compiled by NSGO related to diversity, equity, and inclusion in the Resources for Applicants & Reviewers section found here: https://seagrant.noaa.gov/funding/. - Letters of support (if included, does not count towards page limit) - All letters of support should be included here.
-Required in the instance that a Sea Grant program is applying on behalf of a partnership of multiple Sea Grant programs; otherwise, recommended but optional. - Current and pending support (if included, does not count towards page limit) - Describe any current or pending sources of support if applicable.
+In this section, describe how the proposed activity incorporates the input of underrepresented groups (e.g., race/ethnicity, gender identities, sexual orientation, disability, geography, etc.) and how they benefit from its outcomes.
+Applicants are encouraged to review the resources and best practices compiled by NSGO related to diversity, equity, and inclusion in the Resources for Applicants & Reviewers section found here: https://seagrant.noaa.gov/funding/. - 10.
+Letters of commitment/support confirming partnerships as listed in the proposal (does not count against the page limit).
+Letters of commitment/support from aquaculture business partners and partnering institutions or entities are required. - 11.
+Other letters of support (as relevant; if included, they do not count against the page limit)